egor-tensin/vk-scripts/docs/status.md

 By default, the script produces a human-readable log.
 Use the `--log` parameter to write the log to a file.
-If you want to record when people go online/offline for further analysis using [online_sessions.py], specify the path to a database using the `--output` parameter.
+If you want to record when people go online/offline for further analysis using [vk-sessions], specify the path to a database using the `--output` parameter.
-Be careful: if the file already exists, it will be overwritten!

-[online_sessions.py]: online_sessions.md
+[vk-sessions]: sessions.md

 See also
 --------